RetroPie/RetroPie-Docs/docs/Sound-Issues.md

 NOTE: If you need to exit from EmulationStation to back to the Raspbian operating system, then press <kbd>F4</kbd> while in EmulationStation to exit and go to the console (terminal).

+> :exclamation: All terminal commands and configuration settings are case sensitive and must be entered exactly as written!

 #### Raspberry Pi Sound in Raspbian

 If you have a Raspberry Pi, this will cover the basic sound configuration in Raspbian to get the platform working.